Hsabonchi/React/README.md

 ---
 Component

 App.js is a component. file that holds all the logic in one file.
 1- create React from React.
 2- create function.
 3- export it.
 4- ReactDom.render.

-# <div id="root"></div> container for our react Application
+<h5> <div id="root"></div> container for our react Application </h5>

+imrc short for import react component on the VS editor cc short for create class